Skip to main content

 Treatments for leukodystrophies

-In addition, in all leukodystrophies, symptomatic treatments are possible, involving medication and/or rehabilitation, to improve certain symptoms such as spasticity or pain.
+For all leukodystrophies, symptomatic treatments are possible, involving medicines and/or rehabilitation, to improve symptoms such as spasticity or pain.

 Types studied

-3 types of leukodystrophy studied at the Paris Brain Institute
+Three types of leukodystrophies researched at Paris Brain Institute

-At the Institut du Cerveau, research is focusing on 3 of the most common types of leukodystrophy:
+At Paris Brain Instituteresearch focuses on three of the most common types of leukodystrophies:

 • X-linked adrenoleukodystrophies (ALD)